 WordPress is probably the best platform out there when it comes to SEO.
 Its design, options and features have been built in a way to make it easy for search engines to navigate through each page and post of your website and index it all.
 So, since you’ve already spent time and energy to get to know your WordPress site and learn how to manage and edit it – why not go the extra mile and make all those efforts worthwhile?
-In this article we’ll cover details on how to use Yoast SEO plugin with your WordPress site.
+In this article we’ll cover details on how to use the Yoast SEO plugin with your WordPress site.

 If you start reading and learning about SEO, you will soon find yourself overwhelmed by its fast moving trends and the continuously changing Google algorithms.
 However there are some fundamentals to SEO that rarely change and will help you rank better with Google.
 Getting help from a third party SEO plugin is the best thing that can happen to you.

 The Yoast SEO plugin is probably one of the most valuable and powerful tools out there, that any WordPress user should know about and use.
 It makes it fairly easy to control your meta description, keywords and titles, manage your sitemap and decide how each page will look like when shared on your social media platforms.
 Though it comes in both, a Free and Premium package, all the crucial features and options are included in the Free version, yay!

 So, let’s dive right into it.
 We’ll be mentioning where to get it from, how to set it up and get the most out of its settings.